 the college council;

-One hour is scheduled for a public presentation and the committee chair introduces the candidate.
+A public presentation is scheduled for one hour, and the committee chair introduces the candidates.

-In a dean search, the committee chair sends a copy of the candidates’ schedule to each dean, each department in the college, and the Provost Office.
+In a dean search, the search committee chair sends a copy of the candidates’ schedule to each dean, each department member in the college, and the Office of the Provost and VPAA.

-In a chair/director search, the committee chair sends a copy of the candidates’ schedule to each chair in the college, the dean, each faculty member in the department, and to those outside the department and college who are to meet with the candidate.
+In a chair or director search, the committee chair sends a copy of the candidates’ schedule to each chair in the college, the dean, each faculty member in the department, and to those outside the department and college who are to meet with the candidate.

-The committee arranges for moving the candidate from one scheduled event to the next and for hosts/hostesses at lunches and dinners.
-The cost of the candidate’s lunches and dinners will be reimbursed by the University.
+The search committee arranges for moving candidates from one scheduled event to the next and for hosts or hostesses at lunches and dinners.
+The cost of the candidates’ lunches and dinners will be reimbursed by the university.

-The candidate must be informed that only the President has the authority to issue contracts.
+Candidates must be informed that only the president has the authority to issue contracts.

-The committee should seek either formal or informal input from the college council, department faculty, and students prior to the committee’s meeting to discuss the candidate’s qualifications.
+The search committee should seek either formal or informal input from the college council, department faculty, and students prior to the committee’s meeting to discuss the candidates’ qualifications.

 Confidential reference checks are made via telephone or personal contact.
 Care should be taken to assure consistency in the information sought.

-A memorandum summarizing the results of this ballot and outlining the major forwarded to the Provost via the dean (for a chair/director search).
-After consultation with the President, a chair/director or dean is selected.
+A memorandum summarizing the results of this ballot and outlining the strengths and weaknesses of each candidate is forwarded to the provost and VPAA via the dean (for a chair or director search).
+After consultation with the president, a chair, director, or a dean is selected.

-If none of the candidates are acceptable to the committee, a memorandum stating that fact as well as a recommendation for future action (additional candidates from the remaining pool who should be interviewed or reopening of the search) is prepared instead.
-The memorandum is forwarded to the Provost via the dean (for a chair/director search) and the Chief Diversity Officer and Director of Equity and Access.
+If none of the candidates are acceptable to the committee, the search committee chair should write a memorandum stating that fact, as well as a recommendation for future action (e.g., interview additional candidates from the remaining pool or reopen the search in the following year).
+The memorandum is forwarded to the provost and VPAA via the dean (for a chair or director search) and the chief diversity officer and director of Equity and Inclusion.

-In a dean search, the final selection is made by the President in consultation with the Provost.
-The Provost makes the offer to the candidate.
-In a chair/director search, the final selection is made by the President in consultation with the Provost and the dean.
+In a dean search, the final selection is made by the president, in consultation with the provost and VPAA.
+The provost and VPAA makes the offer to the candidate.
+In a chair or director search, the final selection is made by the president, in consultation with the provost and VPAA and the dean.
 The dean makes the offer to the candidate.
-If a position is offered and accepted by the candidate, the remaining candidates who were interviewed are notified by the search committee.
+If a position is offered and accepted by the candidate, the remaining candidates who were interviewed are notified by the search committee chair.

-The Faculty Records Office will prepare a contract for signature after receipt of all required documents.
-Any special conditions of employment are subject to final approval of the Provost, the President, the Chancellor and Board of Regents’ of The Texas State University System.
+After receipt of all required documents, Faculty and Academic Resources will prepare a contract for signature by the provost and VPAA and the president.
+Any special conditions of employment are subject to the final approval of the provost and VPAA, the president, the chancellor, and the TSUS Board of Regents.

-Following approval and signature by the Provost and President, the contract is mailed by the Faculty Records Office to the candidate unless directed otherwise.
+Following approval and signature by the provost and VPAA and the president, the contract is mailed by Faculty and Academic Resources to the candidate, unless directed otherwise.
 The contract is subject to the stated deadline for acceptance.
-Upon receipt of the approved contract, the Faculty Records Office will send a copy of the signed contract to the department, with a copy to the dean.
+Upon receipt of the approved contract, Faculty and Academic Resources will send a copy of the signed contract to the department, with a copy to the dean.

-In the case of a chair/director, the dean will, or in the case of an academic dean, the Provost will counsel the newly hired employee regarding expectations and responsibilities.
+In the case of a chair or director, the dean will (or in the case of an academic dean, the provost and VPAA) will counsel the newly hired employee regarding expectations and responsibilities.

-The chair/director or dean should schedule a visit to the Human Resources Office as soon as possible for employee benefits enrollment.
-In addition, new chairs/directors and deans are required to attend New Faculty Orientation prior to the beginning of the academic semester.
+The newly hired chair, director, or dean should schedule a visit to Human Resources for employee benefits enrollment as soon as they arrive at Texas State.
+In addition, new chairs, directors, and deans are required to attend New Faculty Orientation prior to the beginning of the academic semester.

-This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.
+This PPS has been approved by the following individual in their official capacity and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.